 The Grand Temple, Freemasons Hall, Great Queen Street, London

-On Monday 4th November 2019, out Most Excellent Grand Superintendent, E Comp James Sharpley presided over a wonderful convocation attended by 393 Companions of the Province and Guests, with Representatives from 15 neighbouring Provinces including 7 Grand Superintendent’s.
+On Monday 1st November 2021, the Most Excellent Grand Superintendent, E Comp James Sharpley presided over a wonderful meeting which was the first Provincial Convocation following the COVID-19 lockdown.
+The Convocation was attended by 384 Companions of the Province and Guests, with Representatives from 15 neighbouring Provinces, including 9 Grand Superintendent’s.

-It was a truly memorable occasion when 37 Companions received either a re-appointment, appointment or promotion to active rank and 71 Companions received promotions in or were appointed to past rank.
-The Most Excellent Grand Superintendent re-appointed and invested the Deputy Grand Superintendent, E Comp David Hampton and E Comp Phillip Masters as the Second Provincial Grand Principal.
-E Comp Robert Asser was appointed, invested and proclaimed as Third Provincial Grand Principal.
-The Most Excellent Grand Superintendent presented a Past Jewel Collarette to E Comp Rodney Hancock with grateful thanks for his hard work and dedication over the last 12 months as Third Provincial Grand Principal.
+It was a truly memorable occasion for all in attendance when 37 Companions received either a appointment, re-appointment or promotion to Active Rank; 44 Companions received Past Rank Promotions and 19 Companions their Past Rank First Appointments.
+The Most Excellent Grand Superintendent re-appointed and invested the Deputy Grand Superintendent, E Comp David Hampton.
+E Comp Robert Asser was appointed, invested and proclaimed as Second Provincial Grand Principal followed by E Comp Roderick Kent, who was appointed, invested and proclaimed as the Third Provincial Grand Principal.
+The Most Excellent Grand Superintendent presented a Past Second Provincial Grand Principals Collarette & Jewel to E Comp Phillip Masters with grateful thanks for his hard work and dedication over the last 3 years as Second Provincial Grand Principal, which was preceded by 2 years as Third Provincial Grand Principal and 3 years as Provincial Deputy Grand Director of Ceremonies.

-Of particular note, was the presentation of the Most Excellent Grand Superintendent’s Certificate of Service to Royal Arch Masonry to E Comp’s: Colin Henry Childs PPGSN of Kingswood Chapter No2278; Jeremy Stephen Frederick Hopkinson PPGSN of King Henry the Eighth Chapter No1757 and Ernest Peter Raymond Morris PPGSN of Verulam Chapter No6131, who received their certificates and the grateful thanks from the Most Excellent Grand Superintendent for their service and dedication over many years.
+E Comp James Sharpley, the Most Excellent Grand Superintendent presented his Certificate of Service to Royal Arch Masonry to E Comp Roland Gonsolvis of Queens Oak Chapter Nº 9262; E Comp John Tombs of St Amphibalus in Jubilation Chapter Nº 8831 and E Comp Audas Vipas of Radlett Chapter Nº 6652 who received their certificates and the grateful thanks from the Most Excellent Grand Superintendent for their service and dedication over many years.
 The Deputy Grand Superintendent presented each of them with a commemorative gold tie pin and offered his congratulations to them on the honour conferred.
-The Companions were warmly applauded by all those present.
+The Companions were warmly applauded by all the Companions.
+Unfortunately, E Comp James Innes of Sprig of Acacia Chapter Nº3318 could not be in attendance and his certificate and lapel pin will be presented in the near future at an appropriate time and place.

-The Festive Board was well attended and received, with 243 Companions and Guests dining in the Grand Connaught Rooms, following which the Deputy Grand Superintendent thanked the Most Excellent Grand Superintendent for presiding over such a wonderful meeting before proposing a toast to his continued success and health.
+The Festive Board was well attended and received, with 257 Companions and Guests dining in the Vestibule, outside the doors to the Grand Temple, following which the Deputy Grand Superintendent thanked the Most Excellent Grand Superintendent for presiding over the Province during these unprecedented times and over such a wonderful meeting before proposing a toast to his continued success and health.
 The Most Excellent Grand Superintendent responded with grateful thanks and that he was enjoying the companionship and support from all the Companions in this Province of Happy Hertfordshire.